 5. It welcomes helpful change

-Many people are resistant to change because it causes us to feel insecure and sometimes out of control.
+Many people are resistant to change because it causes them to feel insecure and sometimes out of control.
 However, if the mission is clear, then team members are more likely to see the value of the change and how it helps the organization accomplish the mission.
 This will create a culture that welcomes change when warranted.

 6. It shapes strategy